c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 Mayburgh henge, referred to locally in Penrith as 'King Arthur's Castle', at Eamont Bridge 1 mile to the South of Penrith.
 See image below.
 In Saxon this translates to 'Fort of Union'.
 It is shown as figure 1 on the image below.
 Constructed from thousands of river cobble stones and had a number of large standing stones within.

-'Soldier Arthur', mentioned in text as the 'Military Commander', had 12 victorius battles along with the 'kings of Britain' fought against German Angles, as well as the Picts.
-A significant number of these 12 battle victories appear to be located within close proximity of or on Hadrian's Wall, which makes sense given the bases of Romano-British enemies: from the North of Hadrian's Wall (The Picts), from the North-East Coast (Angles).
+'Soldier Arthur', mentioned in text as the 'Military Commander', had 12 victorius battles along with the 'kings of Britain' fought against either German Angles or more likely the Picts.
+A significant number of these 12 battle victories appear to be located within close proximity of or near to Hadrian's Wall, which makes sense given the bases of Romano-British enemies: from the North of Hadrian's Wall (The Picts), from the North-East Coast (Angles).

 Modern archaeological research only shows Birdoswald Roman fort, 16 miles east of Carlisle, as having very strong evidence of continued occupation AFTER the Romans had left Britain nearly a hundred years earlier.
-Although it is possible the sizeable cavalry fort now buried underneath modern Carlisle was also occupied.
+Although it is possible the sizeable cavalry fort, the largest in Brittania now buried underneath modern Carlisle (Stanwix) was also occupied.

 Welsh literature refers to the Angle enemies being called 'Dog-Heads' and I wonder if this is a symbol they had on their shields or the shape of their helmets?